 Dynamic Analysis

 The results in the previous section are driven only by constant current and wind forcing.
-The dynamic response of the system to wave-forcing is also important and numerical modeling has been performed that includes wave forcing for two sea states, moderate and extreme as described above.
+The dynamic response of the system to wave-forcing is also important and the numerical modeling performed includes wave forcing for two sea states, moderate and extreme as described above.

 Figure 7 and Figure 8 show the expected tensions in various parts of the mooring for the extreme and moderate sea state.
 Each figure shows the effects of distributing the wet-weight differently between the ESP assembly and the pig weight.
 The top pane in each figure shows the results for a slightly buoyant ESP, which relies upon the pig-weight entirely to elongate the stretch hose.
 The middle pane splits the wet-weight and the bottom pane shows the results when the wet weight is concentrated in the ESP assembly.

 The advantage of a buoyant ESP is that the mean tensions in the wire below the ESP are higher, reducing the chances for a slack condition.
 Additionally, if the stretch-hose were to fail, the ESP would remain floating at a depth above its crush depth.
-The significant disadvantage of this design is that during an anchor last deployment, it will be difficult to ensure the ESP assembly remains upright before the mooring line tension is in place.
+The significant disadvantage of this design is that during an anchor-last deployment, it will be difficult to ensure the ESP assembly remains upright before the mooring line tension is in place.

 For the proposed design, the wet-weight is split between the ESP and the pig weight in order to address the deployment issue, and maintain some tension in the wire below the ESP.
 If an anchor-first deployment is possible, this could be revisited.